deanpatel2/deanpatel2.github.io/work.md

 Here, I worked as a data science intern where I designed new data validation **software to decipher anomalies** in massive corporate datasets.

-Most of the details are confidential but some of the topics I engaged with are: clustering, NLP, Bayesian statistics, outlier detection methods, correlation tests.
+Most of the details are confidential, but some of the main topics I engaged with are: *clustering, NLP, Bayesian statistics, outlier detection methods, correlation tests*.

 As a senior member of the team of 6 interns, I also managed deliverables and communicated progress and results with other teams across the 50+ person company, working with both managers and coders.

-My experience here gave me a taste of project management along with an unparalleled exposure to solving real world data science problems faced by international corporations.
+>GlobalIDs gave me a taste of project management along with an unparalleled exposure to solving real world data science problems faced by international corporations.

+## Nuvera
+#### January 2020 - May 2020

+[Nuvera](https://www.nuvera.com/) is a manufacturer of zero-emissions hydrogen fuel cells and engines.

+Here, I worked in the Testing department as a data analyst where I replaced the comapany's ageing automation process with a streamlined desktop GUI application using Python.

+Nuvera had previously used an array of VBA macros to process test data from various sources, complicating lineage, version control, and automation.
+I addresses these issues by building a single, all-inclusive application which was deployed to every engineer's desktop where all data automation and analysis could be performed.

+>Nuvera gave me the freedom to champion a project from early stage to final deployment and learn how to address long-standing data issues within a company.